 - Di Castri, Law of Vendor and Purchaser, vol. 2, paras.
 692 to 714

 - Di Castri, Registration of Title to Land, vol. 1, para.
 263 and vol. 2, para.
 331

 - Gaunt and Morgan, Gale on Easements, 19th ed.

 - Megarry and Wade, The Law of Real Property, 8th ed.

 Notes on Case Law: Cases involving easements and restrictive covenants frequently involve applications by a servient tenement owner to modify or cancel an easement or restrictive covenant encumbering that owner’s land.
 Applications are made under s.
 35 of the Property Law Act and annotations for such cases are accordingly included in this Manual under s.
 35 of the Property Law Act.

 The cases annotated below all involve easements and focus on issues such as the effect of an endorsement on title, agreements to grant an easement, and the interpretation and scope of easements.
 Similar cases with respect to restrictive covenants are annotated under and 221 of the Act.
 Particularly where issues of the interpretation and scope of an easement or restrictive covenant are concerned, refer to the cases annotated under s.
 35 of the Property Law Act for a more complete overview of the case law.

-For a brief summary of the law on easements, see also the appendix entitled “Summary of the Law of Easements” immediately following this section.
+For a brief summary of the law on easements, see also “Appendix—Summary of the Law of Easements” in this chapter.